omkaarvd/jsonapi/README.md

 # JSON API Converter

-A API that converts unstructured data into structured JSON using OpenAI's GPT-4 model and validates the output using Zod schemas.
+API that converts unstructured data into structured JSON using OpenAI's GPT-4 model and validates the output using Zod schemas.

 ## Features